-4.3.1.1.12 Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation [3260]
+4.3.1.1.12 Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation

-The habitat in the SAC is mapped as being located in Limerick City and the Maigue Estuary, according to the conservation objectives map 13 for the SAC (NPWS, 2012a).
+The habitat in the SAC is mapped as being located in Limerick City and the Maigue Estuary, according to the conservation objectives map 13 for the SAC (NPWS, 2012).
 There is no known record of this habitat downstream of the bridge site.
+The Screening for Appropriate Assessment did not identify any potential pathway for impacts on this habitat in the SAC.

-4.3.1.1.13 Molinia meadows on calcareous, peaty or clayey-silt-laden soils (Molinion caeruleae) [6410]
+4.3.1.1.13 Molinia meadows on calcareous, peaty or clayey-silt-laden soils (Molinion caeruleae)

-The full extent of this habitat in the SAC is unknown but this is a terrestrial habitat, and the proposed works will not affect the water table (NPWS, 2012a).
+The full extent of this habitat in the SAC is unknown but this is a terrestrial habitat, and the proposed works will not affect the water table (NPWS, 2012).
 This habitat was not found to be present at the site or in the immediate surrounds.
+The Screening for Appropriate Assessment did not identify any potential pathway for impacts on this habitat in the SAC.

-4.3.1.1.14 Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae) [91E0]
+4.3.1.1.14 Alluvial forests with Alnus glutinosa and Fraxinus excelsior (Alno-Padion, Alnion incanae, Salicion albae)

-The terrestrial habitat in the SAC is mapped as being located in Castleconnell and along the Allaughaun River near Tournafulla, according to the conservation objectives map 14 for the SAC (NPWS, 2012a).
-There is no known example of this habitat in the vicinity of the bridge site.
+The terrestrial habitat in the SAC is mapped as being located in Castleconnell and along the Allaughaun River near Tournafulla, according to the conservation objectives map 14 for the SAC (NPWS, 2012).
+This is located c.
+11km south of the bridge site.
+The Screening for Appropriate Assessment did not identify any potential pathway for impacts on this habitat in the SAC.